aruba/central-python-workflows/rest-api-python-scripts/README.md

 Once the user learns what is OAUTH login, obtain API access_token and know how to make an API call using **api_tutorial**, they can make use of **central_lib**.

 This can be used in two different ways
  - Use the library as is.
-It simplifies and abstracts OAUTH 2.0 (login, auth and access), storing and managing tokens, refreshing expired access token and making an API call.
+It simplifies automation by abstracting OAUTH 2.0 (login, auth and access), storing and managing tokens, refreshing expired access token and making an API call.
  - Extend the `ArubaCentralBase` class to add features based on user's requirement.

 ## Security Considerations